nikitavoloboev/data/health/nutrition/nutrition.md

 I eat at least one salad every day and take [few supplements](supplements.md).
 I track all the [food I eat](foods.md) with [MyFitnessPal](https://www.myfitnesspal.com/).

 I only drink water, tea or coffee.
 No sugar in food/drinks.
+I don't eat any meat or dairy but occasionally eat fish.

 ## Notes
 - Minimize high GI (glycemic index).
 It spikes blood sugar and insulin.